-All SPU faculty-led programs must partner with an approved third-party study abroad organization, NGO, host university, or tour operator.
-Requirements may include, but are not limited to, on-site support staff,

-- logistical support, emergency evacuation plans, and liability insurance.
-The SA can assist you with recommendations for a host organization. - While leadership needs may vary between program types, primary leadership will be one SPU Faculty and the on-site support of the host organization.
+- All SPU faculty-led programs must partner with an approved third-party study abroad organization, NGO, host university, or tour operator.
+Requirements may include, but are not limited to, on-site support staff, logistical support, emergency evacuation plans, and liability insurance.
+SA can assist you with recommendations for a host organization. - While leadership needs may vary between program types, primary leadership will be one SPU Faculty and the on-site support of the host organization.
 There may be circumstances in which additional staffing is necessary for interpreters, support for activities (e.g. diving, hiking), traveling programs or increased enrollment.
 Local staff will be used whenever possible.
-The SA and your dean will review requests for additional staffing.
+Please note that requests for additional staffing will be reviewed by your area dean, SA and the Vice Provost.